alexpkeil1/twitterbot/README.md

 # twitterbot
 Using twitter API to create tweets.
 Examples include Tweepy and TwitterAPI modules.
 See [dottodot] (http://www.dototot.com/how-to-write-a-twitter-bot-with-python-and-tweepy/) for a quick introduction.

+[Here](https://twitter.com/PyBotMcBotface) is my somewhat odd example of an arbitrary mixture of these programs at work.

 I use a file called mybotapi that holds my private Twitter info, it is structured roughly like this:
 ```python
 def get_keys():